usacwebmaster/usac/funding/programming.md

 ## Contingency Programming Fund

-Proposals are due twenty-one (21) days prior to the date of your program.
-There is NO retroactive funding.
-Please submit an electronic copy of the proposal using the application below. **Due by 12 noon AND in hard copy to Kerckhoff Mailbox \#58.**
+The Contingency Programming Fund helps student organizations fund activities and events which are desirable to the general interest of the UCLA Undergraduate Student Body.
+Funding can be applied toward expenses such as advertising, graphics, supplies, honorarium, facilities, food, transportation, and t-shirts.

+To apply, please complete the online application below. **Applications are due three weeks prior to the start of the event.
+There is NO retroactive funding.**

 -   [Application](https://forms.gle/oDGgrup8CJWL9ZJz8)
 -   [Guidelines](/docs/Finance%20Committee%20Guidelines.pdf)